(Updated December 2024)

 Invalidated MKSAP 19 Questions

-The following questions have been invalidated as a result of postpublication analysis and/or new data that are relevant to the question: Item 21, Item 31, Item 67, and Item 120 from Cardiovascular Medicine; Item 42, Item 74 and Item 79 from Endocrinology and Metabolism; Item 5 from Gastroenterology and Hepatology; Item 70 and Item 88 from General Internal Medicine 1; Item 7, Item 11 and Item 56 from Infectious Disease; Item 13, Item 50, Item 52, Item 54, Item 58, and Item 93 from Nephrology; and Item 6 from Pulmonary and Critical Care Medicine.
+The following questions have been invalidated as a result of postpublication analysis and/or new data that are relevant to the question: Item 21, Item 31, Item 36, Item 67, and Item 120 from Cardiovascular Medicine; Item 42, Item 74 and Item 79 from Endocrinology and Metabolism; Item 5 from Gastroenterology and Hepatology; Item 70 and Item 88 from General Internal Medicine 1; Item 4 and Item 123 from General Internal Medicine 2; Item 7, Item 11 and Item 56 from Infectious Disease; Item 8, Item 13, Item 50, Item 52, Item 54, Item 58, and Item 93 from Nephrology; Item 33 from Neurology; Item 6 from Pulmonary and Critical Care Medicine; Item 5 from Rheumatology; and Item 182 from the Quick Qs.

 Cardiovascular Medicine